apache/pulsar/README.md

 - Maven 3.6.1+
 - zip

+> Notes:
-> Note: this project includes a [Maven Wrapper](https://maven.apache.org/wrapper/) that can be used instead of a system installed Maven.
+> * This project includes a [Maven Wrapper](https://maven.apache.org/wrapper/) that can be used instead of a system installed Maven.
 > Use it by replacing `mvn` by `./mvnw` on Linux and `mvnw.cmd` on Windows in the commands below.
+> * It's better to use CMD rather than Powershell on Windows, since maven will activate windows profile and run `rename-netty-native-libs.cmd`.

 ### Build
 Compile and install: